Voorhof’s Children Center

 Says architect MAA and partner, Mikkel Hermann Sørensen

-The fundamental concept driving the design of the new Voorhof Children’s Center in Atolwijk, Lelystad, is to craft a distinctive, unified structure that revitalizes and reinforces the neighborhood’s identity.
+The fundamental concept driving the design of the Voorhof Children’s Center in Atolwijk, Lelystad, is to craft a distinctive, unified structure that revitalizes and reinforces the neighborhood’s identity.
 Developed through extensive collaboration with its users, the resulting architectural expression takes the form of a rotated pavilion.
 This rotation not only optimizes the utilization of the surrounding park but also provides extensive views.
 The absence of a distinct front or back renders the building accessible from all directions.

 To ensure a seamless integration, the building’s façade is constructed from recycled plastic sourced from Pretty Plastic, creating a cohesive appearance.
 Positioned within a spacious park, the façade draws inspiration from the playful nature of tree leaves, with plastic tiles replicating their tone and size.
 This design choice not only brings a touch of green indoors but also fosters a visual connection among the different user groups.